wiktorwar/DailySnap/README.md

 - `StateFlow` is used to expose state from ViewModels
 - Intents are dispatched from UI to ViewModels
 - UseCases encapsulate business logic
+- [Molecule](https://github.com/cashapp/molecule) is used to create reactive state from Compose functions and tie them to ViewModels

 ### ViewModel Structure